 In DPR’s case, the company commissioned five independent studies to determine the best use of the 9.2-acre Opportunity Zone parcel at the Brooks campus, and each study identified demand for self-storage.
 The project will include flex space earmarked for small businesses.

-“The opportunities that exist at Brooks are unbelievable,” Johnny Day, owner of DPR, said in a news release.
+“The opportunities that exist at Brooks are unbelievable,” Jimmyy Day, owner of DPR, said in a news release.
 “There is great potential for what we can do, and the Opportunity Zone designation provides a real incentive to invest.”

 A new report compiled by Smart Growth America and other organizations also provides insight into prospective locations for self-storage investment within Opportunity Zones.